 1. How Much Solar Power Do I Need To Run A Refrigerator?

 A larger fridge or one with poor insulation will require more solar power to run than a smaller fridge with good insulation.
 In the US, just look at the yellow label about the energy requirements.

 2. What Is the Size And Capacity Of The Fridge?

 The size and capacity of the fridge are important factors to consider when choosing a fridge that will run on solar power.
 A larger fridge will require more solar power to run than a smaller fridge.

 3. How Much Sun Does The Location Of The House Get?

 Snow, clouds, winter daylight hours, these conspire to reduce the kWh your solar system is able to produce.
-If you’re mobile then of course you will need to situate your solar panels a place where they get maximum solar input.
+If you’re mobile then you will need to position the panels where they get max solar input.